‹ Healthy Living Blog

 Flavorful Family Meals with Michigan Apples

 Mealtime is also a great opportunity to connect as a family and engage your children in meaningful dialogue without the distraction of technology.
-Conversations at the dinner table develop the vocabulary and reading ability of children, and allow every family member to talk about their day and share exciting news or a funny story.
-In addition, family meals also encourage healthy eating habits and gives parents a chance to model behaviors for children.
-Studies show family dinners increase the intake of fruits and vegetables, and is linked to higher intake of protein, calcium and some vitamins.
-Here are some tips for enjoying more frequent family meals:
+Conversations at the dinner table develop the vocabulary and reading ability of children and allow every family member to talk about their day and share exciting news or a funny story.
+In addition, studies show family dinners increase the intake of fruits and vegetables, and are linked to a higher intake of protein, calcium, and vitamins.

-• Cook as a family and include everyone in the preparation process.
+β€’ Cook as a family and include everyone in the preparation process.

-• Experiment with new, fun recipes or add a healthy twist to a family favorite meal.
+β€’ Experiment with new, fun recipes or add a healthy twist to a family favorite meal.

-• Talk about how food is grown.
+β€’ Talk about how food is grown.
 Plan a weekend trip to the apple orchard and pick some new varieties to try in recipes (see ideas below).

-• Prep meal components on weekends (chop fruits and vegetables, cook ground meat, pre-cook rice) to cut down meal prep time during the week.
+β€’ Prep meal components on weekends (chop fruits and vegetables, cook ground meat, pre-cook rice) to cut down meal prep time during the week.

-• Stock a healthy pantry with basics such as canned beans, frozen vegetables, lean meat, whole grain pasta and recipe-ready soups.
+β€’ Stock a healthy pantry with basics such as canned beans, frozen vegetables, lean meat, whole grain pasta, and recipe-ready soups.

-• Make double batches of recipes on the weekend and freeze one for a busy week night.
+β€’ Make double batches of recipes on the weekend and freeze one for a busy weeknight.

-• Use small appliances that can help make mealtime easy like an electric fry pan, food processor or a slow cooker.
+β€’ Use small appliances that can help make mealtime easy, like an electric fry pan, food processor, or a slow cooker.

 Family meals may require effort in planning, but the healthy benefits to you and your family are more than worth it!
 We’ve provided some family-friendly slow cooker meals with Michigan Apples to get you started.

-Michigan Apple Glazed Slow Cooker Pork Roast
+Michigan Apple Glazed Slow Cooker Pork RoastΒ

 Makes 6-8 servings

-1 (4 pound) pork loin roast
+• 1 (4-pound) pork loin roast

-salt and pepper
+• salt and pepper

-6 Michigan Apples, cored and quartered (do not peel)
+• 6 Michigan Apples, cored and quartered (do not peel)

-1/3 cup apple juice
+• 1/3 cup apple juice

-3 tablespoons brown sugar
+• 3 tablespoons brown sugar

-1 teaspoon ground ginger
+• 1 teaspoon ground ginger

 1. Trim the pork roast well of any excess visible fat, then rub the roast with salt and pepper.

 2. Place the roast on a broiler pan.
-Heat broiler in the oven to high.
+Heat the broiler in the oven to high.
 Brown the pork roast under the broiler, turning about every 2-3 minutes; drain well.

 3. Place the apple quarters in the bottom of a 4-6-quart slow cooker and place the roast on top of the apples.

-5. Remove the roast from the slow cooker and place on a serving plate.
+5. Remove the roast from the slow cooker and place it on a serving plate.
 Tent with foil and let stand for 10 minutes.
 Scoop out the apples and place in a serving dish or serve over roast.

-Slice the roast and serve with prepared mashed potatoes and a green salad.
+6. Slice the roast and serve with prepared mashed potatoes and a green salad.

 Nutrition information per serving: 380 Calories; 5g Fat; 21g Carbohydrate; 28g Protein; 4g Fiber; 63mg Sodium